 My thoughts: To deal with the whitening effect, they added mineral pigments such as mica, iron oxide, yellow iron oxide, and brown iron oxide to create a tint.
 If you are a regular reader of my blog, you probably know that I am concerned about possible heavy metal contamination in mineral pigments.
 However, I believe the topical application of pigments with trace amounts of heavy metals within the FDA guidelines is okay.
 My concern is more about a possible inadvertent disproportionately high heavy metals contamination, the risk of which can be avoided if the companies buy their pigments from a trusted US or European supplier or better yet if the company sends the pigments they buy to an independent lab for testing.
 However, to test every batch might be cost prohibitive for small businesses.
 So far, I have not found a company who would be willing to back up their claims of pigment testing.

 With this said, Annmarie buys their pigments from a trusted US supplier and they even showed me pigment documentation that reflects that heavy metals are within the FDA guidelines.
-I also use and recommend their foundation powders.

-I tried their old formula of the face sunscreen when they had water in it and as a result had to have a preservative.
-It worked fine for me.
+I tried their old formula of the face sunscreen when they had water in it and as a result, had to have a preservative.
+It worked okay for me.
 There was a whitening effect and the tint blended with my skin tone.
 It is probably hard to say whether you will like the tint for your particular skin tone.
 But the good news is that you can purchase a sample for $5 with no shipping charge, which comes with a $5 coupon.
 Good deal, huh?

 Where to buy: Annmarie website